logo for best-norman-rockwell-art.com

 Most of us do not invest this much effort into Thanksgiving dinner.

 This young Pilgrim is bringing home the turkey.
-His Native Indian friends apparently do not like that.
+His Native American Indian friends apparently do not like that.
 Arrows are flying past and behind him.
 One arrow has even peirced his hat.

 We can infer from the reaction that he has evidently "swiped" the turkey from the natives.
 Surely they would not have been this upset if he had just killed it himself.
 Unless maybe he was hunting in a forbidden spot.